 - Be extra careful about driving with your canoe on your car and because you may be by yourself, be careful carrying your waka to and from the water.
 Avoid any unnecessary injuries at this time.

-- Stay local – you should not be driving outside of your regional area to paddle at this time
+- Stay local – you cannot drive outside of your the Auckland regional area to paddle at this time.

 - Please make sure you clean/disinfect your waka and equipment if there is any chance that someone outside of your bubble will come into contact with it.